Cancer Life Expectancy Chart

 Living with Cancer Without Treatment

-For some patients, particularly those with slow-growing cancers or when aggressive treatment offers limited benefits, living with cancer without treatment may be a viable option.
-This decision often focuses on improving the quality of life through symptom management and palliative care rather than attempting to cure the disease.
+For some patients, particularly those with slow-growing cancers or when aggressive treatment offers limited benefits, living with cancer without treatment may be a viable option. cancer death rates This decision often focuses on improving the quality of life through symptom management and palliative care rather than attempting to cure the disease.

 Considerations for Living Without Treatment